drewww/breach/docs/plan.md

 Consider learning how mixins work, or some other way entirely to modularize this.
 It's totally entwined now in weird ways.
 I'm not sure if this is the feature to figure this out for, but maybe.

-NEXT -- consider the structural refactor.
+DONE -- consider the structural refactor.
 It'll be a good learning exercise.
 Then, go to enemies.

 As for the flashing...
 I'm truly at a loss.
 It may just be something hacky like queing the update into the next draw frame so we skip one while the camera moves and then settle in at the new location?

+TODO -- integrate a smoothly updating camera.
+That will be huge.
+Probably will inherit this from the prism devs over the coming days, so don't do too much exploration there now.

 # Backlog